Isle of Wight

 In 2019, following extensive public consultation, Bass Coast Shire Council endorsed a design and development overlay specifically for the Isle of Wight site.
 Amongst others, they stipulated that any development would need to be a ‘landmark development’ displaying a ‘high-level of architectural design excellence’, also a ‘preferred maximum building height of seven storeys’.
 And that’s exactly what we set out to achieve.

-With those objectives firmly in mind, we’ve been working in consultation with the architecture and interior team (spearheaded by Alexander &CO) as well as the appointed operating partner (CLG) to ensure that an iconic and commercially successful outcome is achieved to serve all who visit, now and for many years to come.
+With those objectives firmly in mind, we’ve been working in consultation with the architecture and interior team to ensure that an iconic and commercially successful outcome is achieved to serve all who visit, now and for many years to come.

 View the Design and Development Overlay (DDO) →